stigstream/stigstream/README.md

 ---

 ### 🚀 About Me
-Hi, I'm **Your Name**, a passionate developer who loves coding in multiple languages and creating awesome projects.
+Hi, I'm **Jack**, a passionate developer who loves coding in multiple languages and creating awesome projects.
 I'm constantly learning and improving my skills!

 ---